hollowdll/hakjdb/docs/databases.md

 # Databases

 Databases are namespaces for grouping keys.
 They store the data in the server's memory.
-There is no limit to how many databases you can have.
+There is no limit to how many databases you can have, except running out of RAM.

 # Naming